Octopus vs OVO (2023 Comparison)

 Conclusion: Due to receiving a higher overall rating and 89% of their reviewing customers rating them as excellent – Octopus win when it comes to customer reviews.

-Both suppliers have an app available for their customers to manage their accounts from their mobile devices.
-This is a great way for customers to access their accounts at the touch of a button and now likely gets more use than supplier’s websites.
+Both suppliers have an app for their customers to manage their accounts from their mobile devices.
+This is a great way for customers to access their accounts at the touch of a button, and it is now likely to be used more than suppliers’ websites.

 Both apps are designed to allow customers to update their details, view tariffs, submit meter readings and view their usage.
 But how do the two suppliers’ apps compare?

-OVO’s app is rated 4.8 out of 5 on the app store, which is no easy feat!
+OVO’s app is rated 4.7 out of 5 on the app store from over 15,000 reviews, which is no easy feat!
 They have created a functional, easy-to-use app for their customers that improves the customer experience.

-In comparison, Octopus’ app also does very well at 4.8 out of 5 stars.
-Lots of positives for this app too, making it easy to add meter readings and see energy usage.
+In comparison, Octopus’ app also does very well at 4.8 out of 5 stars from over 130,000 reviews.
+Lots of positives for this app, too, making it easy to add meter readings and see energy usage.

-Both suppliers have websites that function well on desktop and mobile devices too.
-They are easy to use and navigate.
-We didn’t struggle with either to find what was needed.
+Both suppliers have websites that function well on desktop and mobile devices, too.
+They are easy to use and navigate, and we didn’t struggle to find what we needed.

-Conclusion: Both suppliers appear to offer both an impressive web and app experience, with the majority of users being happy.
+Conclusion: Both suppliers appear to offer impressive web and app experiences, with the majority of users being happy.
 There is nothing between the two here, so this is another draw.

 OctopusOVO